SinaStraub/GRE_vessel_seg/README.md

 Implementation based on (please kindly cite the following paper if you use this program, or any code extended from this program):

-[1] Authors, ``A gradient echo data based vein segmentation algorithm and its application for the detection of regional cerebral differences in venous susceptibility``, Journal 2021,...
+[1] Sina Straub, Janis Stiegeler, Edris El-Sanosy, Martin Bendszus, Mark E. Ladd, Till M. Schneider*, ``A gradient echo data based vein segmentation algorithm and its application for the detection of regional cerebral differences in venous susceptibility``, Neuroimage 2022.

 Required input data: